PerthTravel Guide

 What are the best parks in Perth?

 Perth is a city that loves the outdoors.
 Its maritime history means that getting out and about is in the city’s DNA.
 As such, Perth parks and squares are among the most beautiful in the entire country and well worth a visit for nature lovers.
 Spend an afternoon by the waterfront with your companions, hike the Scarborough-Trigg Heritage Trail, or take a stroll around Herdmans Lake in Churchlands.
 Below you’ll find a few parks and squares that we feel are unmissable.
-If your perfect vacation includes relaxing in the great outdoors, make sure you don’t miss these picturesque parks.
+If your perfect holiday includes relaxing in the great outdoors, make sure you don’t miss these picturesque parks.

 Ranked among the largest inner-city parks in the world, Kings Park is filled with both Aboriginal and European history.
 It's also home to the gorgeous Western Australian Botanic Gardens.
 There are bushwalking trails and gorgeous views of both the Swan and Canning rivers.
 Kings Park runs free public events year-round during the day and in the evening.

-If you're the sort of person who likes to maintain their fitness regimen while on vacation, Lake Monger is somewhere to keep in mind.
+If you're the sort of person who likes to maintain their fitness regimen while on holiday, Lake Monger is somewhere to keep in mind.
 Home to plenty of local flora, Lake Monger is filled with trails for walking, running, and other exercises.
 This is the perfect place for an early morning jog or a mid-afternoon stroll on your way to your next destination.

 Another simple inner-city oasis, named for West Australian Prime Minister Lord John Russell, Russell Square Perth is a long-standing pillar of the local Italian community.
 Located in the Little Italy district, it remains a popular meeting spot for locals and saw a major upgrade in 1994 to add more modern lighting, seating, and equipment for visitors of every stripe.